Paediatric Occupational Therapists (OT)

 The OT can also assist with applications for acceptance onto the social housing list and will make recommendations for suitability of accommodation.

-Paediatric OT's can also advise on safety in the home for certain young people.
+Paediatric OTs can also advise on safety in the home for certain children and young people on the following subjects: